 To keep parents informed we have a comprehensive website.
-We also have class information which is sent by email and ParentApp, two parents' evenings a year and one annual report which enables parents to give written feedback.
+We also have class information which is sent by ParentApp and Class Dojo, two parents' evenings a year and a report each term which enables parents to give written feedback.
 We have a number of Twitter accounts across school to share information, news and achievements with parents.

-There are annual open days (where COVID restrictions have allowed) for prospective and current parents and some special open days to showcase children's topic or project work.
+There are annual open days for prospective and current parents and some special open days to showcase children's topic or project work.
 We pride ourselves on excellent relationships with parents and regularly ask for and act upon feedback.